barryclark/jekyll-now/_memories/2022-03-25-aws-metadata.md

 ## IMDSv2

-After big hacks like the Capital One breach occured the IMDS was upgraded with a more secure version.
+After big hacks like the Capital One breach occurred the IMDS was upgraded with a more secure version.
 In Version [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) various protections against SSRF attacks were added and requires the user to create and use a token.
-So acccessing the service will now look like this
+So accessing the service will now look like this

 ```bash
 TOKEN=$(curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600")